-The Commission staff routinely provides economic development-related data and information to local units of government in the Region, Federal and State agencies, local development corporations, businesses, and local citizens.
-The Commission staff also provides assistance to local government staff and representatives of businesses interested in locating or expanding in communities in Southeastern Wisconsin and utilizing State and Federal business loan programs to do so.
-The Commission staff has provided technical assistance in the preparation and updating of an industrial park land absorption study for Racine County; the provision of assistance in relocating businesses and the occupants of residential dwellings; and the identification of public- and private-sector resources for the creation of economic development, housing, and disaster recovery programs.
+The Commission staff routinely provides economic development-related data and information to local units of government in the Region, Federal and State agencies, local development corporations, and businesses.
+The Commission staff has provided technical assistance in the preparation and updating of an industrial park land absorption study for Racine County, and the identification of public- and private-sector resources for the creation of economic development, housing, and disaster recovery programs.
+An inventory of existing and proposed business parks in the Region was also initiated for use in the Commission's economic development, comprehensive planning, and transportation planning work.